The Venice Film Festival

 Held on the barrier island of Lido di Venezia, the combination of location and tradition; makes it a popular destination for the elite of the film industry and its celebrities.
 The festival continues to be one of the world’s most popular and fastest-growing.

-In 2021, the 78th Venice International Film Festival will be held from 1 to 11 September.
 Its aim, is to raise awareness and promote international cinema in all its forms as art, entertainment and as an industry; in a spirit of freedom and dialogue.
 The Festival also organises retrospectives and tributes to major figures, as a contribution towards a better understanding of the history of cinema.